nkrusch/awesome-research-guides/.github/contributing.md

 * The goal is to **communicate guidance**.
 There are other awesome lists for technical solutions.
 * The list item should have **long-term relevance**.
 Advice that is overly specific or temporal is not a good fit for this list.

+List items can be in various formats: writings, slides, videos, etc.

 ## Guidelines for awesome list items

 All awesome lists must also follow certain ground rules.